ddubson/dotnet-cookbook/content/getting-started/organizing-code.md

 **Projects** and **Solutions**

-A `project` is a set of bundled source code files.
+A `project` is a set of bundled source code files | defined by an `.csproj` file

-A `solution` is a collection of projects and acts as a mediator between the projects it holds.
+A `solution` is a collection of projects and acts as a mediator between the projects it holds | defined by an `.sln` file

 > It is important to note that you keep your tests separate from your actual production code.